MattesGroeger/MGCommand/Readme.md

 Introduction
 ===

 This library provides a lightweight solution for executing `Commands`.
 They can be executed sequentially or concurrently with `CommandGroups`.
 Because groups are `Commands` as well, they can be nested into each other.
-This can be used for scripted code execution like in game tutorials for example (tbd: reference tutorial script).
+This can be used for scripted code execution.
+See the [MGCommandConfig](https://github.com/MattesGroeger/MGCommandConfig) project for more details.

 Installation via CocoaPods
 ===